-Instructional Environment
+4. Instructional Environment

-The cultivation of an engaging, classical education begins with a culturally responsive environment that promotes intellectual curiosity.
-Ivy Classical Academy provides a classroombased, teacher-directed, traditional approach consistent with the classical model.
-It is the school's mission to train student's minds through the classical, content-rich curriculum, and in the classical model students learn best when they receive explicit instruction and have the opportunity to explore and practice under a well-trained teacher.
+The cultivation of an engaging, classical education begins with an environment that promotes intellectual curiosity.
+Ivy Classical Academy provides a classroom- based, teacher-directed approach consistent with the classical model.
+Students learn best when they receive explicit instruction and have the opportunity to explore and practice under a well-trained teacher.
 As students' knowledge base grows, they will be afforded more choice and independent study opportunities.

-Key components of the learning environment have the following characteristics:
+Each learning environment will have the following characteristics:

-- Tidy, clean, and visually appealing: Classrooms will have the desks neatly arranged in a way that promotes the optimal learning of the daily topic or lesson.
+1. Tidy, clean, and visually appealing

+Classrooms will have the desks neatly arranged in a way that promotes the optimal learning of the daily topic or lesson.
 The walls will be clutter-free, yet visually stimulating.
 Essential academic information may be posted along with framed works of art or portraits and inspirational quotes.
 The classroom will have an overall positive, calming feel that supports a culture of support and community.
-Lower grade classrooms may have reading areas and flexible seating that meet the active, hands-on demands of young learners. - Engages students in auditory, sensory, kinetic, and visual learning: Understanding that each student has unique and personal learning styles equips teachers to meet those individual needs through multiple modalities of instruction.
-Depending on the subject and particular class makeup, teachers can determine if students will learn the subject matter best through listening, or seeing, or through hands on demonstrations.
-As such, the individual desks or tables may be arranged to meet the requirements of the lesson.
-Flexible arrangement allows for students to participate in hands-on group activities or small group discussion, receive direct instruction, work or read independently, participate in debates and other whole group activities, and allow for physical movement. - Uses technology as an instructional support tool: Ivy Classical Academy recognizes the importance of learning how to use technology effectively in today's society.
+Lower grade classrooms may have reading areas and flexible seating that meet the active, hands-on demands of young learners.

+1. Engages students in auditory, sensory, kinetic, and visual learning

+Each student has a unique and personal learning style that is met when the teacher engages him or her through multiple means.
+The individual desks or tables may be arranged to meet the requirements of the lesson.
+Flexible arrangement allows for students to participate in hands-on group activities or small group discussion, receive direct instruction, work or read independently, participate in debates and other whole group activities, and allow for physical movement.
+Teacher areas house a desk and storage for curricular materials and classroom supplies.

+1. Uses technology as an instructional support tool

+Ivy Classical Academy recognizes the importance of learning how to use technology effectively in today's society.
 However, computers and tablets will not drive the instruction, but shall serve as a tool for learning.
 Teachers will have computers and the ability to display media or virtual content in an interactive way to support instruction in the classroom.
 Technology may be incorporated into lessons and classroom activities strategically and in conjunction with instruction.
 Students will have dedicated time on the computer to interact with online simulations, develop typing, research, and online skills, and practice using online assessment tools.
 Students may have the opportunity to take computer science courses in the lower, middle or upper grades.
-In all cases, computers are tools used to support learning and should not be considered a primary mode of instruction. - Content-Rich: The classroom and school building will be accented with student-work samples and displays of student learning.
-From historical time periods to current, maps, pictures, essays, art sculptures, drawings, writing excerpts, and timelines may be displayed.
-For mathematics and science, student graphs, lab activities, cross-curricular projects, scale-drawings, solutions to problems and other data will hang in the halls and in the classrooms.
-The school building will reflect United States and world history with colorful prints and paintings in the hallways.
-The virtues that the country was founded upon can be found displayed in various locations in the school as a reminder to students, faculty, and visitors of the high daily expectations to be held by all.
-BCSI provides access to rich, storied artwork collections that affiliate schools are allowed to reproduce and prominently display throughout the campus. - A culture that fosters upstanding moral character, virtues, perseverance and cultural responsiveness: In addition to learning the concepts and skills related to the curriculum, the classroom is a place where students are molded into outstanding citizens and upright human beings.
-Promoting virtuous living is part of the school's mission.
+In all cases, computers are tools used to support learning and should not be considered a primary mode of instruction.

+1. A culture that fosters upstanding moral character, virtues, and perseverance

+In addition to learning the concepts and skills related to the curriculum, the classroom is a place where students are molded into outstanding citizens and upright human beings.
 It is expected that moral characteristics are emphasized throughout the school day.
 Ivy Classical supports the formation of virtuous character.
-Encouraging words and promotion of this growth mindset idea increases intrinsic motivation.
+Encouraging words and promotion of the growth mindset idea increases intrinsic motivation.
 Exceptional virtues will be modeled by the faculty and shall be highlighted and celebrated throughout the building.
-All students can perform well when motivated and inspired to achieve at a high level, regardless of their race, ethnicity, gender, culture, socio-economic background or special needs.
+All students can perform well when motivated and inspired to achieve at a high level.

-The school believes that instilling and implementing these key components will create a basic learning environment which is well suited and aligned with the school's mission and vision.
-Resulting in students who are not only thoughtful, well-spoken, articulate and well educated, but possess a life-long passion for learning and the desire to be contributing members of society.

-Class Size and Structure